 Working with Audio in the Timeline

-Audio tracks can be in one of two Track Modes: Time or Tempo.
+Audio tracks can be in one of two track modes: Clips Follow Tempo, or unsynced.

-• A track in Time mode maintains its original playback time, regardless of changes in the tempo of the session.
+• An unsynced track maintains its original playback time, regardless of changes in the tempo of the session.
 All audio clips on the track, and elements associated with those clips, maintain their original time duration, including start and end points, edits, fades, and automation.

-• A track in Tempo mode adjusts to the tempo of the session and any session tempo changes.
-An audio clip that is configured in Track Follows Tempo mode will adjust shorter or longer, if the session tempo is adjusted.
+• A track in Clips Follow Tempo mode adjusts to the tempo of the session and any session tempo changes.
+An audio clip that is configured in Sync Clips to Tempo mode will adjust shorter or longer, if the session tempo is adjusted.
 All audio clips on the track, and elements associated with those clips, scale to the new tempo.
 Clip start and end points, duration, edits, fades, and automation all scale to the new tempo.
+When audio files are imported or dragged and dropped onto a track in Clips Follow Tempo mode, clips are analyzed for tempo and automatically conformed to the tempo of the track.

 Clips start and end on a time value.